windows10fan648/Card-Battle-Game/README.md

 5. **Roadmap**: Lists the features and improvements you plan to add.
 6. **Contributions**: Encourages others to contribute to the project.
 7. **License**: Indicates the license under which the project is shared.

-Feel free to modify or expand the README as your project grows!